Frequently Asked Questions

-It is recommended that all students declare a major no later than attaining junior standing (60 completed units).
+It is required that all students declare a major no later than attaining junior standing (60 completed units).
 However, it is very important to select a major as early as possible.
 Careful planning and organization is needed to complete your degree in your desired timeline.
 The academic advisors at the Academic Success Center are available on a walk-in basis to discuss your academic goals and to assist you in declaring a major.